-Since being named to this role in April 2013, Terrence has helped expand the business globally, launching more than 100 new engine programs in 2013 and helping secure a record number of new programs with passenger and commercial vehicle manufacturers around the world.
-His customer-focused approach helped deliver improved financial and operational performance and the business was named as a finalist for the prestigious Automotive News PACE Award for innovation.
+Previously, Terrence served as President and CEO of Honeywell Transportation Systems (TS) in Rolle, Switzerland, where he guided rapid global expansion.
+Under Terrence’s leadership, TS launched several hundred engine programs and secured a record number of new program wins with passenger and commercial vehicle manufacturers around the world.
+His customer-focused approached delivered much-improved financial and operational performance, and the business was named a finalist twice for the prestigious Automotive News PACE Award for innovation.

-Before Transportation Systems, Terrence was Vice President and General Manager of Honeywell’s Fluorine Products business, a global materials development leader in energy efficiency and environmental compliance solutions.
-During his time with Fluorine Products, Terrence transformed the business, developing the Solstice™ platform of non-ozone depleting and low global warming potential materials to meet the demands of the HVAC, appliance, supermarket, insulation, automotive and consumer products industries.
-He also expanded the business footprint into Asia, while creating step-change improvements in cross-functional operations and business profitability, all with a deep commitment to providing customer value.
+Before TS, Terrence was Vice President and General Manager of Honeywell’s Fluorine Products business, a global materials development leader in energy efficiency and environmental compliance solutions.
+During his time with Fluorine Products, Terrence transformed the business, developing the Solstice® platform of non-ozone-depleting and materials with low global warming potential to meet the demands of the HVAC, appliance, supermarket, insulation, automotive and consumer products industries.
+He also expanded the business footprint into Asia while creating step-change improvements in cross-functional operations and business profitability, all with a deep commitment to providing customer value.

-Terrence earned bachelor’s and master’s degrees in materials science from Lehigh University, and an MBA from the Wharton School at the University of Pennsylvania.
+Terrence earned his bachelor’s and master’s degrees in materials science from Lehigh University, and an MBA from The Wharton School at the University of Pennsylvania.